 Rowling made clear she was not currently writing any more Potter books.

 “I think it’s unlikely but I’ll never say never,” she said.
+“At the moment I’ve got no plans to do that.

 “If I did another one, I think it would be highly unlikely Harry would be the central character.
 I think that story is done.”